 Your print professional and the following checklist will help you decide on the right method for your individual print job:

-- Material: As a rule of thumb, offset printing offers you more choices and flexibility and is able to create some products or print on materials that digital print simply cannot achieve.
-Digital print is continually catching up there and fine art printing offers great choices as well, so you will have to decide what your needs are.
+Material: Offset printing offers you more choices and flexibility.
+It is able to create some products or print on materials that digital print simply cannot achieve.

-- Customization: Only digital printing is able to personalize each individual unit.
+Customization: Only digital printing is able to personalize each individual unit.
 It is a very affordable way to customize marketing materials, direct mail pieces, letters and postcards.
-Printers know this, of course, and are often able to offer mixed solutions: a large print run for thousands of postcards, for example, can be offset printed and then customized digitally, if necessary.
+Printers offer mixed solutions: a large run of thousands of postcards can be printing in offset and then digitally personalized, if necessary.